biophiliummenu

 You can apply this discount to all the 2026 programs you participate in.

-All programs include a thematic talk on live organisms in contemporary art and a lecture on opportunities
+In addition to lectures by research scientists, each program includes a thematic talk on live organisms in contemporary art

-and resources for sci-artists relevant to the topic. |
+and a lecture on opportunities and resources for research-artists relevant to your topic.

 METAMORPH